-The repatriation of Lienz Cossacks is considered by many to be a massive betrayal by the United Kingdom.
-It was the result of the Yalta Conference, a meeting between Britain, America, and the Soviet Union.
-Despite being made aware of the dangers the Cossacks faced upon returning to the Soviet Union, the British Army aided in their transport, essentially sealing their fates.
+The repatriation of Lienz Cossacks following the Yalta Conference is considered by many to be a massive betrayal by the United Kingdom.
+Despite being aware of the dangers the Cossacks faced upon returning to the Soviet Union, the British Army aided in their transport, essentially sealing their fates.

 Background on the Cossack population

 The Cossacks are a group of ethnic Russians and Ukrainians who primarily derive from southern Ukraine.
-Known for their horsemanship, colorful military uniforms, and their abilities with a saber, the majority were loyal to the Romanov family.
+Known for their horsemanship, colorful military uniforms and abilities with a saber, the majority were loyal to the Romanov family.
 As such, they were widely viewed as a privileged military class.

 Their loyalty to the tsar and “White Russia” meant the Cossacks were targeted during the 1917 Bolshevik Revolution.
 The uprising eventually led to the first Russian Civil War.
 When it became evident the Soviets would emerge victorious, many Cossacks fled to Central and Western Europe, where they joined anti-Communist organizations.

 Those who remained were subjected to more than a decade of repression, the latter years of which are known as the Great Terror.
-They endured forced cultural assimilation, saw the repression of the Russian Orthodox Church, and faced deportation.
-The Terek, the Semirechye, and the Ural had their lands portioned, effectively displacing them.
-This was one of many factors that led to the Soviet famine of 1932–33.
+They endured forced cultural assimilation, saw the repression of the Russian Orthodox Church and faced deportation.
+The Terek, Semirechye and Ural had their lands portioned, effectively displacing them.
+This was one of many factors that led to the Soviet Famine of 1932-33.

 Cossack defection to the German Army

-Josef Stalin introduced Cossacks into the Red Army after Russia’s poor showing during the 1939 Russo–Finnish War.
-However, just 60 days after the start of WWII, their unit — the 436th Infantry commanded by Major Ivan Nikitich Kononov — defected to the Germans, hoping to escape Soviet control.
+Joseph Stalin introduced Cossacks into the Red Army after Russia’s poor showing during the Winter War.
+However, just 60 days after the start of the Second World War, their unit – the 436th Infantry commanded by Maj.
+Ivan Nikitich Kononov – defected to the Germans, hoping to escape Soviet control.

-After obtaining approval from German Field Marshal Paul Ludwig Ewald von Kleist, Pannwitz got to work creating his new unit.
-He recruited defectors and German POWs.
-The cavalry division incorporated traditions, such as wearing religious symbols, and Pannwitz assigned Orthodox Russian chaplains to the regiments.
-They were issued Cossack weaponry — TT-30 automatic pistols and shashka sabers — and were allowed to wear Kubanka fur caps and black burqa capes.
+After obtaining approval from German Field Marshal Paul Ludwig Ewald von Kleist, von Pannwitz got to work creating his new unit.
+He recruited defectors and German prisoners of war (POWs), and incorporated traditions, such as wearing religious symbols.
+He even assigned Orthodox Russian chaplains to the regiments.
+They were issued Cossack weaponry – TT-30 automatic pistols and shashka sabers – and were allowed to wear Kubanka fur caps and black burqa capes.

 Cossack forces in battle

-The job of Pannwitz’s cavalry was to free up German troops to fight elsewhere.
-They first saw action in September 1943 during Operation Constantine, occupying areas previously patrolled by the Italian armed forces.
+The job of von Pannwitz’s cavalry was to free up German troops to fight elsewhere.
+They first saw action in September 1943 during Operation Konstantin, occupying areas previously patrolled by the Italian armed forces.

-Later, they were deployed to Bosnia and Croatia to aid in the fight against Josip Broz Tito and his Yugoslavian partisans.
-Tito had become a threat the Nazis couldn’t ignore.
+Later, they were deployed to Bosnia and Croatia to aid in the fight against Josip Broz Tito and his Yugoslavian partisans; Tito had become a threat the Germans couldn’t ignore.
 They fought his forces over the course of numerous military operations, with the most important being Operation Schach in March 1944.
-Its aim was to capture or kill the Communist revolutionary.
+It aimed to capture or kill the Communist revolutionary.

 Despite being a band of Soviet defectors, the Cossacks only fought against the Red Army once.
 On December 25, 1944, the 133rd Soviet Infantry fought the cavalry unit near the River Drava.
 During this time, other Cossack forces were stationed in northern Italy, fighting against more partisan groups.

 The Cossack unit eventually grew to three divisions.
-On April 28, 1945, the division led by Lieutenant General Timofy Ivanovich Domanov was approached by Italian officers who insisted they surrender their weaponry and leave.
+On April 28, 1945, the division led by Lt.
+Gen. Timofey Ivanovich Domanov was approached by Italian officers who insisted they surrender their weaponry and leave.
 While Domanov refused to hand over their arms, he did lead his troops out of Italy and into Austria.
-Once there, they traveled through the village of Kötschach-Mauthen and settled near the town of Lienz.
+Once there, the Cossacks traveled through the village of Kötschach-Mauthen and settled near the town of Lienz.
 Their settlement was called Camp Peggetz.

 On May 28, 1945, the British Army arrived in Lienz to invite the Cossacks to a conference with British officials.
-They promised everyone in attendance would be returned by 6:00 p.m. that evening.
-There was uncertainty amongst the soldiers, but they were reassured everything was in order.
+They promised everyone in attendance would be returned by 6:00 PM that evening.
+There was uncertainty among the soldiers, but they were reassured everything was in order.